cudmore/cudmore.github.io/_drafts/2016-09-05-Cluster-Fuck.md

-I am venturing out to comment on science rather than how to make science stuff.
+I am venturing out to comment on science culture rather than how to make science stuff.

 Excellent NY Times article